Complete Manga Solution: Frank Manga+, Frank Yomik, and the Prettify-Manga Extension

 Kagurabachi detail page in Frank Manga+: large cover on the left, synopsis, and a virtualized list of numbered chapters on the right with a Continue button at the top.

-Frank Manga+ reader showing page 12 of 19 of a Kagurabachi chapter: dramatic black-and-white scene of Chihiro wielding his sword, with a page indicator at the top and a progress bar at the bottom.
+Frank Manga+ reader in single-page showing page 12 of 19 of a Kagurabachi chapter: dramatic black-and-white scene of Chihiro wielding his sword, with a page indicator at the top and a progress bar at the bottom.

 Reading state (last chapter, current page) lives in the WebView’s localStorage.
 Image cache at ~/.cache/mangaplus-reader/.
 The extracted deviceSecret lives in ~/.config/mangaplus-reader/secret (Linux/macOS) or %APPDATA%\mangaplus-reader\secret (Windows).
 You can override it with the MANGAPLUS_SECRET environment variable if you prefer.